 One of the most extensive game repertoire among seiyuu is under Konishi‘s name.
 His first roles were in 1997.
 The Last Blade and Moonlight Syndrome we’re the first of many games in his repertoire.

-Konitan has been a frequent cast in most otome game over the past decade and keeps it balanced with strong roles in other game genres.
+Katsuyuki has been a frequent cast in most otome games over the past decade and keeps it balanced with strong roles in other game genres.

 On the otome gaming section, Konishi is perhaps mostly known as Reiji Sakamaki, one of the resident vampires in the Sakamaki household.
 Through Diabolik Lovers Konishi was able to once again showcase how cool, calm, and collected he can sound, as well as how incredibly sadistic he would be throughout most of the game.